- High-level languages offer hardware abstraction, simplifying programming and reducing the need to handle memory and addressing manually.

 Importance of high-level languages in modern software development

-Technological evolution has led to the creation of tools and languages that improve developer productivity.
-High-level languages are essential in this context, since allow to develop more complex software in less time and with fewer errors.
+Technological advancements have led to the creation of tools and languages that improve developer productivity.
+High-level languages are essential in this context, as they allow for the development of more complex software in less time and with fewer errors.

-In this way, high-level languages have not only democratized access to programming, but have also driven the technological innovation, allowing the creation of more sophisticated and accessible applications.
+In this way, high-level languages have not only democratized access to programming, but have also driven technological innovation , enabling the creation of more sophisticated and accessible applications.

 High-level languages have marked a dramatic change, bringing programming closer to more people, simplifying complicated processes and driving unprecedented technological development.